MicrosoftDocs/m365copilot-docs/docs/prerequisites-message-extension-bot.md

 # Set up your dev environment to build message extension plugins for Microsoft Copilot for Microsoft 365

-Before you get started to build a search-based message extension plugin for Copilot, you need to set up your dev environment.
-Make sure you read the general requirements at [Your development environment for Microsoft Copilot for Microsoft 365 extensibility](prerequisites.md).

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

+Before you get started to build a search-based message extension plugin for Copilot, make sure that Copilot for Microsoft 365 is available for your organization.
+You have two ways to get a developer environment for Copilot: (1) with a sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](prerequisites#isv-partners-in-microsoft-365-developer-tap)), or with (2) through an enterprise customer production environment with Microsoft Copilot for Microsoft 365 licenses.

+Read the general requirements at [Your development environment for Microsoft Copilot for Microsoft 365 extensibility](prerequisites.md) for more.

 ## Set up your Teams development tenant

-A **tenant** is like a space, or a container for your organization in Teams, where you chat, share files, and run meetings.
+A **tenant** is like a space, or a container for your organization in Microsoft Teams, where you chat, share files, and run meetings.
 This space is also where your *sideload* (installing and testing your app directly into your Teams environment for development) and test your app.
 Let's check if you're ready to develop with the tenant.
 Do you already have a tenant, and do you have the admin access?
 Let's check if you really do!

 In the Teams client,